Thenkuzhal recipe, murukku preparation with step by step photo, video. The authentic recipe, made in bulk for Diwali and gokulashtami festivals.

 - Oil – For deep frying

-- I always grease some ladles and make murukku first in that then drop them in oil.
+- I always grease some ladles and make murukku firstly in that then drop them in oil.
 This way we can make decent shapes also our hands wont feel the heat.

 - Deep fry in medium flame.